Anusha-Kumar/Anusha-Kumar.github.io/README.md

 ### About
-Anusha Kumar is a M.S - Ph.D dual degree research scholar in the [Department of Management Studies](https://doms.iitm.ac.in/), IIT Madras.
-Anusha has completed her B.E Computer Science and Engineering with distinction from Sri Venkateswara College of Engineering, Anna University, Tamil Nadu.
+Anusha Kumar is a M.S. - Ph.D. dual degree research scholar in the [Department of Management Studies](https://doms.iitm.ac.in/), IIT Madras.
+Anusha has completed her B.E.
+Computer Science and Engineering with distinction from Sri Venkateswara College of Engineering, Anna University, Tamil Nadu.

 Her research interests include Experimentation, Data Analytics, Machine Learning, and Applied Statistics.
 As part of her research program, she is currently working on resource optimization in non-stationary online experiments.